You are here

 No. There is no cost to the district for the CDE-provided training.

-Can districts create their own professional development program to satisfy the requirements of the K-3 Teacher Training?
+Can districts create their own professional development program to satisfy the requirements of the teacher training?

 Yes.
 A district can choose to provide their own professional development.
-District-provided PD must meet the same requirements as vendors for the required K-3 Teacher Training.
+District-provided PD must meet the same requirements as vendors for the required READ Act teacher training.
 The PD plan must be submitted to CDE, reviewed, and approved.
 This submission process does not have a deadline.

-Is there an application for districts who wish to submit a district created professional development to meet the K-3 teacher training requirement?
+Is there an application for districts who wish to submit a district created professional development to meet the teacher training requirements?

 An application is available on the READ Act webpage and can be accessed here.
 This will be a rolling application and will be posted on the CDE website.